 Diving here with Ko’ox is a deep 1-tank dive which lasts 40 minutes.
-The water temperature is usually a little over 25°C. You can go snorkelling here, but because you can’t see the bottom, there isn’t that much to look at.
-You can occasionally get a glimpse of the marine life though, which includes a family of turtles!
+The water temperature is usually a little over 25°C.

 The Cenote Angelita cave has no tunnels besides a couple of small swim-throughs.
 It is essentially one large cavern, edged by some stalactites, which descends to around 180 feet in depth.
 That’s a lot further down than you’ll usually go, though.
 The really amazing views are all tied to the effects created by the halocline and the hydrogen sulfate cloud which hovers at around 100 feet.

 Dip beneath the cloud and you will see a truly bizarre effect.
 The change from fresh water to salt water makes it look as if you are floating in the air above a river bed.
 You can take a look at some photos to get the idea.
 But really experiencing it in person is something else entirely!

 From the surface, Cenote Angelita doesn’t look like much more than a very pleasant pool.
 But beneath the waters, it’s got it where it counts.

 There is a small selection of marine life which can often be seen from near the surface.
 The most popular residents are undoubtedly the crocodiles.